Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 b) decrease in floristic richness;

-c) a clear correlation between the number of layers and the number of species that make up the phytocenosis;
+c) a clear correlation between the number of tiers and the number of species that make up the phytocenosis;

-20. In the forests of the temperate zone, the following tiers are usually distinguished:
+20. In temperate zone forests, the following tiers are usually distinguished:

 a) the first (upper) tier is formed by trees of the first size (pedunculate oak, heart-shaped linden, smooth elm, etc.)

-b) the second - trees of the second size (rowan, apple, pear, bird cherry, etc.);
+b) second - trees of the second size (rowan, apple, pear, bird cherry, etc.);

-c) the third tier is undergrowth formed by shrubs (common hazel, brittle buckthorn, etc.)
+c) the third tier is the undergrowth formed by shrubs (common hazel, brittle buckthorn, etc.)

-e) the fifth tier is composed of low grasses;
+e) the fifth tier is made of low grasses;

 f) in the sixth tier - mosses and lichens;

-21. The consistent use of the concept of tiering has a number of theoretical difficulties associated with the fact that:
+21. Consistent use of the concept of tiering has a number of theoretical difficulties due to the fact that:

 a) not all phytocenoses are vertically discrete;

-b) it is not clear whether the tiers are layers or “inserted” elements into each other;
+b) it is unclear whether tiers are layers or elements “inserted” into each other;

-c) it is not clear where to attribute the undergrowth, creepers, epiphytes;
+c) it is unclear where to include undergrowth, vines, and epiphytes;

-22. There is no division into tiers in such types of phytocenoses as:
+22. Division into tiers is absent in such types of phytocenoses as:

 a) most herbal;